A Guide To Building In A Bush Fire Zone

 It's important to work with professionals who are experienced in building homes in bushfire-prone areas and are familiar with the relevant regulations.
 Consulting with local authorities, fire agencies, and architects can help ensure that your home is designed and constructed to withstand the threat of bushfires.

-Keep in mind that building in a bushfire-prone area requires careful planning and consideration of safety measures.
+Keep in mind that building in a bush fire zone area requires careful planning and consideration of safety measures.
 It's crucial to prioritise the safety of your property, your family, and the surrounding environment.
 If you're considering a steel frame and truss house, we would be happy to discuss your options further, don't hesitate to contact us.

 RECOMMENDED READING